 Database

-Plugins can configure their own databases, for example plugin/foo/config/database.php content as follows
+Plugins can choose to use their own databases, for example, the content of plugin/foo/config/database.php is as follows:

 return [